JawherBenjeddou/Matrix-Engine/README.md

 ## The Plan
 The plan for Matrix Engine is: to create a powerful 2D/3D engine, but also to serve as an education tool for teaching game engine design and architecture and also game dev,I'm interested in learning how to create a game engine because I believe that gaining this level of expertise will not only empower me to develop my own custom game engines but also enhance my proficiency in using existing game engines .
 ## Short term goals :
--implementing a fast 2D renderer .
+- implementing batch rendering ,
--Adding audio
+- Adding audio,
--adding physics
+- adding physics,
--making a interactive game based on the "mandela effect".
+- making a interactive game based on the "mandela effect".